ndless-nspire/nsptools-history/ncubate_emu/trunk/ReadMe.txt

 What is it?
 ===========

-Ncubate Emu is an enhanced of the TI-Nspire emulator nspire_emu.
+Ncubate Emu is an enhanced version of the TI-Nspire emulator nspire_emu.

 Features
 ========